jabjoe/dyslexic_reader/README.md

 It is my Dyslexic aid.

-Feel free to use and patches are most welcome.
+Feel free to use it and patches are most welcome.

 Install